sneas/frontend-dev-assignment/README.md

 * For the sake of simplicity Bootstrap's container class has been added to index.css
 * How about styled components?
 * How about typescript?
-* Use fontawesome for appropriate icons
+* Used fontawesome for appropriate icons
+* Used prop-types for validation and IDE autocomplete

 ## de Bijenkorf Frontend Dev assignment